ruihao-li/ruihao-li.github.io/content/blog/ibm-spring-challenge-1/index.md

 from qiskit.opflow import I, X, Y, Z

 def U_tb(t):
+    """
-    """Time-evolution unitary for 3 qubits."""
+    Exact time-evolution unitary for 3 qubits.
+    """
     # Interactions (I is the identity matrix; X and Y are Pauli matricies;
     # ^ is a tensor product)
     XXs = (I^X^X) + (X^X^I)